boa-dev/boa-dev.github.io/blog/2024-10-01-local-variables.md

 You may already have spotted some performance issues with this data structure.
 Consider that accessing variables is one of the things happening all the time in most languages.
-Therefore the runtime performance of variable access operations should be highly optimized.
+Therefore, the runtime performance of variable access operations should be highly optimized.
 With this current data structure we have to perform at least one hashmap lookup per variable access.
 Most hashmap implementations will incur significant cost compared to accessing a fixed location in memory.
 This problem gets worse when the variable we want to access is not in our current scope.